-The church was originally built as a gothic one-nave building, but in the second half of the fifteenth century it was transformed into a three-nave basilica.
-The western tower, embedded in the nave, was added in the renaissance period.
+The church was originally built as a Gothic, aisleless building, but in the second half of the fifteenth century it was transformed into a three-aisle basilica.
+The western tower, embedded in the nave, was added in the Renaissance period.
 The chancel is polygonally ended and, like the side aisles, has high buttresses.

 Website apsida.sk, Skalica – karner.

 Website hrady.cz, kostel sv.
 Archanděla Michaela (kostol sv.
 Michala Archanjela).